A minimal mass blow-up solution on a nonlinear quantum star graph: Outline of the proof

+We use here a general parameter $\beta$ in order to cover the case $\beta=\gamma$ in the original equation~\eqref{eq:nls}, as well as $\beta=\gamma\lambda$ in the rescaled variables (see~\eqref{eq:nls-v}).

 We observe that the domain contains a continuity condition at $0$ and a jump condition for the derivatives.
-For $\gamma=0$ we recover the classical Kirchhoff-Neumann conditions.
-For $\gamma\neq0$ and $N=2$, we recover the case of the line with a $\delta$ potential at $0$.
+For $\beta=0$ we recover the classical Kirchhoff-Neumann conditions.
+For $\beta\neq0$ and $N=2$, we recover the case of the line with a Dirac mass at $0$.

-The quadratic form associated with $H_\gamma$ is
+The quadratic form associated with $H_\beta$ is

 defined on the domain